-From Fort Michelangelo exit from Varco Fortezza and take via Giuseppe Garibaldi, follow the directions for the train station.
+From Fort Michelangelo, exit at Varco Fortezza and take via Giuseppe Garibaldi, then follow the directions for the train station.

-From Largo della Pace pass the roundabout and take via XVI settembre, proceed along the street until the end and turn right.
-Take then via Giuseppe Garibaldi and follow the directions for the train station.
+From Largo della Pace, go past the roundabout and take via XVI settembre, continue to the end of the street and turn right.
+Then take via Giuseppe Garibaldi and follow the signs for the train station.

-FROM THE PORT OF CIVITAVECCHIA TO THE RAILWAY STATION BY BUS
+FROM THE PORT OF CIVITAVECCHIA TO THE TRAIN STATION BY BUS

 Travel time: 10 minutes

-Here's a summary timetable with the of the city buses operated by CSP.
-The average journey time and the bus frequency from Largo della Pace to the station is about 10 minutes.
+Here is a summary timetable with the information about CSP city buses.
+The average journey time and frequency of buses from Largo della Pace to the station is about 10 minutes.